gearglow/ReptiliaWithATwist/The List.md

 "Try being caught in your wake," Cedric muttered.
 "And what did you do to my net, anyway?"

 "Oh, that," Elysia said. "_Stör störningar._ Got that from my mum's old school notes.
-It's a degenerate form of _Evanesco._ It only works on conjurations, and it's not a clean Vanishing so much as it destabilizes the magical matrix.
+It's a degenerate form of _Evanesco._ It only works on conjurations, and it's not a clean Vanishing so much as it destabilizes the thaumic matrix.
 Usually it causes the target to blink in and out of phase for a bit before going up in smoke.
-Not terribly useful, but Mum thought it looked cool, so she wrote it down.
+Not terribly useful, but Mum thought it looked cool, so she kept a copy.
 Dunno why it's in Swedish, though."

 "It makes the Arithmancy a bit easier," Luna chimed in.
 "The Latin would be much longer, too."

 Elysia nodded gratefully.
 "Makes sense.
 Thanks, Luna-love."

+"Speaking of spells," Izzy chimed in.
+"What did you hit us all with right at the start?
+It left me twitchy for like half a lap!"